cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I want to output an html file and a regular file
 ---------------------------------------------------
-A: see the next question
+A: See the next question.

 Q: I would like to output more than one alignment format at the same time